Afirestriker/Git-Guide/README.md

  - git branch -d \<branch-name>

 # working with remote repository

- - git remote add origin https://github.com/username/repository.git
  //NOTE: for this you will need PAT (access token) to your GitHub (if using Git Bash)
  //Recommend: To use Visual Studio - add GitHub to Visual Studio

+ - git remote add origin https://github.com/username/repository.git
+   //NOTE: here name "origin" can be any other name, you can add multiple remote with different name and update or remove them using below command

+ //update git remote value for particualar remote
+ - git remote set-url origin https://github.com/username/repository.git

+ //remove git remote for particular value
+ - git remote remove origin

- //check the origin value - to which directory its point for fetch/pull and push command
+ //check all remote name & their value i.e. to which directory the particular remote point to for fetch/pull and push command
  - git remote -v

  //fetch gets all the change history of a tracked branch/repo from a remote repository